 All dogs will have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!

-Early Pace - This type of greyhound pace produces exceptionaly quick sectional times, as these dogs reach top speeds in the early stages of a race.
+Early Pace - This type of pace produces exceptionaly quick sectional times, as these dogs can reach their top speeds in the early stages of a race.
 These 'fast breakers' perform best when allowed to dictate a race "on the bunny" from the start and rely on a clear run to set an unassailable lead!
-Although, early paced dogs inevitably tire and may fade dramatically in the closing stages!
+However, early paced dogs inevitably tire and may fade dramatically in the closing stages!

 All Round Pace - These hounds generally maintain a 'strong gallop' throughout a race.
 Although, this may sometimes be considered a little one paced!